 |How compiled||Various sources|

-This quality and methodology report contains information on the quality characteristics of the data, including the European Statistical System five dimensions of quality (PDF, 3MB), and the methods used to create it.
+This quality and methodology report contains information on the quality characteristics of the data, including the Code of Practice for Statistics from the UK Statistics Authority, and the methods used to create it.
 The information in this report will help you to:

 understand the strengths and limitations of the data